 Change in fair value of warrant liabilities.
-For the three months ended September 30, 2022, change in fair value of warrant liabilities decreased by \$1,130 thousand to \$(1,130) thousand of other (income) expense in 2022 as compared to \$0 in 2021.
-This increase was due to the change in mark-to-market value of the public warrants assumed by the Company in the Business Combination.
+For the three months ended September 30, 2022, change in fair value of warrant liabilities increased by \$6.0 million to \$6.0 million of other (income) expense in 2022 as compared to \$0 in 2021.
+This increase was due to the change in mark-to-market value of the private and public warrants assumed by the Company in the Business Combination and SPA Warrants from the convertible debt.

-For the nine months ended September 30, 2022, change in fair value of warrant liabilities decreased by \$1,130 thousand to \$(1,130) thousand of other (income) expense in 2022 as compared to \$0 in 2021.
-This increase was due to the change in mark-to-market value of the public warrants assumed by the Company in the Business Combination.
+For the nine months ended September 30, 2022, change in fair value of warrant liabilities increased by \$6.0 to \$6.0 million of other (income) expense in 2022 as compared to \$0 in 2021.
+This increase was due to the change in mark-to-market value of the private and public warrants assumed by the Company in the Business Combination and SPA Warrants from the convertible debt.